 What’s Next And How Does It All Work?

-Looking ahead to the coming years, our goal is to further expandf this transatlantic partnership.
+Looking ahead to the coming years, our goal is to further expand this transatlantic partnership.
 Champlain College is rich in talented and qualified interns in the fields of Digital Forensics and Cyber Security, and Bavaria has great companies that will help the interns gain experience as well as benefit themselves from the knowledge and motivation she / he brings during the program.
 To make this program easy for companies to take advantage of, ComCode will act as the organizer and coordinator of all the internships, no matter the actual company / employer the candidate will be at.
 This will be done by ComCode offering an internship package to companies that includes a preselection of qualified interns, planning of all travel related tasks, as well as the immigration and hiring process of the candidate.
 This will leave the interested company simply having to choose the intern they want from the preselected list, conducting an interview if necessary, and making the final hiring decision.
-All compensation to the intern will go through ComCode, meaning the employer of the student simply pays ComCode a fee for the whole 3-month internship package.
+All compensation to the intern will go through ComCode, meaning the company simply pays ComCode for the whole internship package.
 The amount of the compensation and housing accommodations will be decided on a case to case basis.
 We welcome all Bavarian companies that are open to interns in the fields of Cyber Security and Digital Forensics to be part of this new transatlantic partnership.

 For consolidated information about the program please take a look at this PDF: Internship Program PDF

 Here you will find an article from Champlain College about the internship program.